Training and information sessions header 2

 Buckeye Degree Planner FAQs

-Welcome to Buckeye Degree Planner FAQs for our new degree management platform, designed specifically for students and advisors!
+Welcome to Buckeye Degree Planner FAQs for our degree management platform, designed specifically for students and advisors!
 Here, you’ll find answers to the most common questions about using and navigating the application.

 If you can’t find the answer to your question here, please don’t hesitate to reach out to the Degree Audit team – we’re here to assist you!